acidanthera/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 Various network boot drivers depend on the presence of HiiDatabase.

-A recent (May 2024) security update to the EDK 2 network stack means that various drivers also depend on the RNG and Hash2 protocols.
+A recent (May 2024) security update to the EDK 2 network stack means that most network stack drivers depend on the RNG protocol and additionally `TcpDxe` depends on the Hash2 protocol.

 These protocols can be checked for in UEFI Shell with: